 On September 29, 2022, the Company and certain of its subsidiaries, on the one hand, and Operadora de Transportes Marítimos, S.A. de C.V. ("OTM"), CME Drillship Holdings DAC ("CME Ireland"), and OVH, on the other hand, entered into the Framework Agreement (the "Framework Agreement").
-OTM and

-CME Ireland are affiliates of CME.
-Prior to the closing of the Framework Agreement Transactions, the Company owned 49% of each of MexMar and OVH through SEACOR Marine International LLC, a whollyowned subsidiary of the Company ("SEACOR Marine International"), and the remaining 51% ownership interests were held by OTM.
+OTM and CME Ireland are affiliates of CME.
+Prior to the closing of the Framework Agreement Transactions, the Company owned 49% of each of MexMar and OVH through SEACOR Marine International LLC, a wholly-owned subsidiary of the Company ("SEACOR Marlin International"), and the remaining 51% ownership interests were held by OTM.
 The Company also owned a minority interest in SEACOR Marlin LLC, the owner of the PSV SEACOR Marlin, and the remaining ownership interests of SEACOR Marlin were held by MexMar.
-The Framework Agreement provided for, among other things, (i) the sale by the Company of all of the outstanding equity interests of SEACOR Marine International to OTM for a purchase price of \$66 million, (ii) the sale by the Company of the SEACOR DAVIS anchor handling towing supply vessel to CME Ireland in exchange for the remaining equity interests in SEACOR Marlin LLC, such that SEACOR Marlin LLC would become a wholly-owned subsidiary of the Company, (iii) the transfer of a hybrid battery system from OVH to the Company as repayment in full of a certain vessel loan agreement by the Company to its former joint venture, and (iv) entry into a bareboat charter agreement between SEACOR Marlin LLC and MexMar (collectively, the "Framework Agreement Transactions").
-Each of the Framework Agreement Transactions was consummated on September 29, 2022.
-As a result of the Framework Agreement Transactions, the Company no longer owns any equity interest in either of MexMar or OVH, and the Company owns all of the equity interests in SEACOR Marlin LLC, which owns the PSV SEACOR Marlin.
+The Framework Agreement provided for, among other things, (i) the sale by the Company of all of the outstanding equity interests of SEACOR Marlin LLC and Ireland in exchange for the remaining equity interests in SEACOR Marlin LLC, such that SEACOR Marlin LLC would become a wholly-owned subsidiary of the Company, (iii) the transfer of a hybrid battery system from OVH to the Company as repayment in full of a certain vessel loan agreement by the Company to its former joint venture, and (iv) entry into a bareboat charter agreement between SEACOR Marlin LLC and MexMar (collectively, the "Framework Agreement Transactions").

 In connection with the closing of the Framework Agreement Transactions, on September 29, 2022, SEACOR Marine Capital Inc., a wholly-owned subsidiary of the Company ("SEACOR Marine Capital") purchased all of the outstanding loans under the Second Amended and Restated Term Loan Credit Facility Agreement, made as of July 8, 2022, by and among MexMar, as the borrower, DNB Capital LLC and The Governor and Company of the Bank of Ireland, each as lenders, and DNB Bank ASA, New York Branch, as facility agent (as amended from time to time, the "MexMar Original Facility Agreement") for an aggregate amount of \$28.8 million, representing par value of the loan.
 The purchase was funded using proceeds received from the Framework Agreement Transactions.
-On the same date the facility was amended pursuant to a Third Amended and Restated Facility Agreement ("MexMar Third A&R Facility Agreement") to, among other things, (i) provide for the prepayment by MexMar of approximately \$8.8 million of the outstanding loan amount, to reduce the outstanding principal on the loan to \$20.0 million, (ii) modify the definition of "Change of Control," (iii) modify the maturity date from January 23, 2025 to September 30, 2023, (iv) decrease the minimum cash requirement from \$10.0 million to \$2.5 million, (v) modify the interest margin from 4.7% to 5.0% and (vi) modify the principal repayment profile to reflect four quarterly installments of \$5.0 million to repay the loan by the maturity date.
+On the same date the facility was amended pursuant to a Third Amended and Restated Facility Agreement ("MexMar Third A&R Facility Agreement") to, among other things, (i) provide for the prepayment by MexMar of approximately \$8.8 million of the outstanding loan amount, to reduce the outstanding principal on the loan to \$20.0 million, (ii) modify the definition of "Change of Control," (iii) modify the maturity date from January 23, 2025 to September 30, 2023, (iv) decrease the minimum cash requirement from \$10.0 million to \$2.5 million, (v) modify the interest margin from 4.7% to 5.0%, and (vi) modify the principal repayment profile to reflect four quarterly installments of \$5.0 million to repay the loan by the maturity date.
 All collateral and security arrangements remain in place from the MexMar Original Facility Agreement, including a first priority mortgage on 13 offshore support vessels owned by MexMar.
-As a result, SEACOR Marine Capital is the sole lender to MexMar under the MexMar Third A&R Facility Agreement and expects that the loan will be repaid in full by September 30, 2023.
+As a result, SEACOR Marine Capital was the sole lender to MexMar under the MexMar Third A&R Facility Agreement.
+This loan was repaid in full as of September 30, 2023.